By Madeline Klein on July 14, 2021 in Life Hacks

 Sometimes waiting 15 minutes to an hour can make all the difference.
 If you have a flexible work schedule, try playing around with your departure times to see if it saves you any traffic trouble.
 If your work schedule is set in stone, but you know leaving an hour earlier from home or an hour later from work would help significantly, try using the extra hour for eating breakfast, gym time, running errands, reading, or something else productive.

 Even if you can't manage to avoid rush-hour, leaving your house a little earlier can reduce stress by adding a buffer to being late in case traffic is especially bad one day.

 Use the ride for entertainment and knowledge.

-How fortunate are we to have books, talk shows and lessons available at the touch of a button?
-If you're going to spend 42 hours a year sitting in traffic, why not use it to learn a new language, knock out that reading list, dive into history or catch up on the latest theories?
-If you're not sure where to start, check out our blog posts with some audiobook and podcast recommendations.
+How fortunate are we to have books, talk shows, and lessons available at the touch of a button?
+If you're going to spend 42 hours a year sitting in traffic, why not use it to learn a new language, knock out that reading list (audiobooks, of course!), dive into history, or catch up on the latest theories?
+If you're not sure where to start, check out our blog post with some podcast recommendations.